 - 1. Medical service items on which the expenses shall be borne by the government according to other laws or regulations. - 2.
-Immunization and other medical services on which the expenses shall be borne by the government. - Treatment of drug addiction, cosmetic surgery, non-posttraumatic orthodontic treatment, preventative surgery, artificial reproduction, and sex conversion surgery. - 4.
+Immunization and other medical services on which the expenses shall be borne by the government. - 3.
+Treatment of drug addiction, cosmetic surgery, non-post-traumatic orthodontic treatment, preventative surgery, artificial reproduction, and sex conversion surgery. - 4.
 Over-the-counter drugs and non-prescription drugs that should be used under the guidance of a physician. - 5.
 Services provided by specially designated doctors, specially registered nurses and senior registered nurses. - 6.
 Blood, except for blood transfusion necessary for emergent injury or illness according to the diagnosis by the doctor. - 7.
 Human-subject clinical trials. - 8.
-Hospital day care, except for psychiatric care. - 9.
-Food, other than that provided through tube feeding, and balance billing on hospital rooms. - 10.
-Transportation costs, registration fees, and costs of obtaining certificates or medical records. - Dentures, artificial eyes, glasses, hearing aids, wheelchairs, canes, and other equipment not required to actually treat the patient.
+Hospital day care, except for psychiatric care.

-12. Other treatments and drugs officially announced by the relevant authorities as not being covered under the National Health Insurance system.
+- 10. Transportation costs, registration fees, and costs of obtaining certificates or medical records. - 11.
+Dentures, artificial eyes, glasses, hearing aids, wheelchairs, canes, and other equipment not required to actually treat the patient. - 12.
+Other treatments and drugs officially announced by the relevant authorities as not being covered under the National Health Insurance system.